lessthan3/dobi/README.md

   - http://learnboost.github.io/stylus/
   - http://visionmedia.github.io/nib/
   - CSS, SASS, and LESS will be supported in the future, but stylus/nib is encouraged
+ - get a good text editor
+  - we recommend vim or sublime, but any editor/IDE could work

 ### LessThan3 Website Layout
 ```